jonatanvicente/sonar-jenkins-training/labs/lab_4.md

 **Your first Jenkins Project**

+First, we are going to prepare the repository by making a copy for Jenkins:
+- Copy Labs directory into a temporary location.
+- Go to tmp/Labs
+- Initialize git repository (git init).
+This creates a new git repository.
+- **Map the tmp directory to Docker:** The tmp directory should be mapped in docker-compose.yml to /opt/sonar-jenkins-training (the Jenkins directory)

+Then follow next steps:

 1. Go to **New Item** > Enter an **Item Name** > Select **'Freestyle Project'**
 2. In your new project, go to **Configure** and set:
 	- **Git**: Repository URL: /opt/sonar-jenkins-training/.git